KhaledHussein1/currency-exchange-dashboard/README.md

 ## Overview

-Currency Exchange Dashboard is a Flask-based web application that provides real-time and historical currency exchange rates.
+A Flask-based web application that provides real-time and historical currency exchange rates.
 Utilizing the Open Exchange Rates API, the application offers interactive visualizations with Plotly, catering to users interested in tracking currency market trends.

 ## Features